nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

    but also:
 3. **My insurance covered it** - so what the heck?

-I try to perform _real, active practice_ with the arm every day or every couple days.
+I try to perform _real, deliberate practice_ with the arm every day or every couple days.
 But the vast majority of the time, I'm all natural.
 When easily available bionic devices can actually deliver a significant increase in my function, maybe I'll switch things up.

 -N